-Henry Gomez Nickel serves as Mayor Pro Tempore for the City of San Bernardino.
-Elected as a reformer in a 2014 special election following the city’s 2012 bankruptcy filing, Henry continues to support law enforcement, fiscal discipline and accountability in a city historically plagued by crime, poverty and political dysfunction.
+Henry Nickel serves as the City Council Member for Ward 5 of the City of San Bernardino.
+First elected in a 2014 special election following the city’s 2012 bankruptcy filing, Henry continues to support law enforcement, fiscal discipline and accountability in a city historically plagued by crime, poverty and political dysfunction.
 Henry won a resounding reelection victory in 2015.
 As a City Council Member, Henry worked faithfully to help bring San Bernardino out of bankruptcy in 2017.
 Henry championed sound fiscal management, increased law enforcement capacity, new housing and commercial development, ethical political conduct, contracted city services, the passage of a new city charter, performance improvement measures, greater community engagement, and a new professional corporate culture within the city’s government.

 Henry serves on the League of California Cities’ Transportation, Communication and Public Works Policy Committee tasked with reviewing state and federal legislation related to transportation funding, construction, public works, telecommunications and related areas.
 He recognizes government must live within its means, promote policies that create ongoing prosperity, justify each tax dollar spent and remain accountable to constituents.
 Doing so ensures that necessary and valuable government services remain readily available for residents and businesses now and into the future.
 These guiding leadership and management principles derive from Henry’s extensive experience as an entrepreneur, educator and public servant.